 2.317 Mill-scale ― The layer of black oxide of iron produced during the hot rolling of steel.

-2.318 Mist Coat ― See ‘coat’.
+2.318 Mist Coat ― See ‘coat’

 2.319 Monomer ― The term is used both specifically and generically.
 Generically, it is a term applied to any of the various types of reactants, namely, true monomers, comers, etc, in the sense that they are the original reactants.